 Correction of Docket Entries/Documents Filed in Error.
 Once a document is electronically submitted and becomes part of the case docket, corrections to the docket are made only by the Clerk of Courts.
 The system does not permit a filing party to make changes to a document or docket entry once the transaction has been accepted.
 If a document has been filed in error, the filing party should not attempt to re-file the document.
 As soon as possible after the error has been discovered, the filing party should contact the Clerk of Courts with the case number and document number for which the correction is being requested.
 If appropriate, the Court will make an entry indicating that the document was filed in error (e.g., a document is filed on the wrong case or the electronic file is corrupt or unreadable), upon motion, the Court may order the document stricken from the record.
-The Clerk shall notify the filer of the error and inform the filer if the docket to show the deletion, the reason for the deletion, and that the filer has been so notified.
+The Clerk shall notify the filer of the error and inform the filer if the document needs to be re-filed.
+The Clerk will not delete the relevant docket text, but will annotate the docket to show the deletion, the reason for the deletion, and that the filer has been so notified.